What is Scrum?

 Scrum Teams

-A Scrum Team is a complex problem-solving unit comprised of three roles.
+A Scrum Team is a problem-solving unit.
+It consists of three roles:

 - Scrum Master